xpacer/csv-export/README.md

-# csv-export
+# csv-export library
-An android library to export list of objects to Comma Separated Values (CSV files).
+This is an android library capable of exporting a list of objects to Comma Separated Values (CSV files).
+The comma (,) is the default delimiter.
+Delimiters can however be specified during use.